sstelfox/stelfox.net/content/notes/syslog_ng.md

 are down or if there simply has not been any log generated on the machine.

-The destinations themselves can take a couple of mark options to send along a mark notice whenever there has been no desitnation traffic.
+The destinations themselves can take a couple of mark options to send along a mark notice whenever there has been no destination traffic.
 The following is an example of sending a mark after 15 minutes of inactivity to a destination:

 ```